aatrisgn/TGC.Jobserver/ReadMe.md

 ## Callback
 It is possible to define a callback URL which the application will make a POST-request to, at the end of the job.
 The request contains JobId and Http response status from defined request in job.

+## Recurring, delayed and fire-and-forget
+It is currently possible to execute three types of job exectuion:
+- Fire-and-forget: Job queued and executed as soon as possible
+- Delayed: Job is queued and executed at a later point in time
+- Recurring: A recurring task is defined and a new job will be created and executed recurringly based on defined recurring interval.

+## Preconfigured jobs
+It is possible to define pre-configured jobs via a json file.
+This file is being read on start up.
+The JSON should be the same format as requests.

 # Roadmap
 This section describes what I would like to introduce, but have yet to have the time for.
 The sections are not prioritized, but will be updated once implemented.